Actions to Foreclose

 Certificate Holders

-The holder of a certificate of sale may at any time after the expiration of 6 months from the date of sale, file a complaint in the Circuit Court to foreclose all rights of redemption of the property to which such certificate relates.
+The holder of a certificate of sale may at any time after the expiration of 9 months from the date of sale, file a complaint in the Circuit Court to foreclose all rights of redemption of the property to which such certificate relates.
+The certificate holder may file 6 months after the sale on non-principal residence accounts.
 If such action is not taken within a 2-year period subsequent to the sale, the certificate is null and void (Section 14-833).
 The plaintiff must forward a copy of the complaint to the County Treasury Division.

 • The certificate of sale must be attached and made a part of the complaint (Section 14-835).